Click here for updates regarding COVID-19

 Does Lincoln Center offer any performance opportunities for student ensembles?

-Lincoln Center offers a great number of community programs, including the Young Music Makers, which provides free performance opportunities for school-aged music ensembles at various outdoor locations on the Lincoln Center campus.
+Lincoln Center for the Performing Arts offers a great number of community programs, including Young Music Makers, which provides free performance opportunities for school-aged music ensembles at various outdoor locations on the Lincoln Center campus.
+These opportunities are typically available between March and June.
 For information on registration and logistics of the Young Music Makers program, please visit the Young Music Makers webpage.

-You can find out about performance opportunities for your group by reading the FAQs and sending an email to [email protected].
+You can find out about performance opportunities for your group by sending an e-mail to [email protected].